wsmigielski/DiscordSpotifyBot/README.md

 Put the token in the ' ' where it says user token
 Save the file and `shift right-click` and click on open command window here
 Then just type `node bot.js` and press enter in the console

+### Known Issues

+Bot crashing when user is on a private session on Spotify Bot not showing you as the playing the proper game on your discord client